Urara Meirocho: Manga

-The manga began serialization in Houbunsha's Manga Time Kirara Miracle! magazine in 2014.
-It has been compiled into seven tankōbon volumes as of July 25, 2019.
+Written and illustrated by Harikamo, Urara Meirocho started in Houbunsha's Manga Time Kirara Miracle! on April 16, 2014.
+The magazine ceased publication on October 16, 2017, and the series moved to the publisher's Manga Time Kirara starting on January 9, 2018, and finished on June 8, 2019.
+Houbunsha collected its chapters in seven tankōbon volumes, released from January 27, 2015, to July 25, 2019.

+Volumes

 Anime

 An anime television series adaptation by J.C.Staff aired in Japan between January 5, 2017, and March 23, 2017.
 The series is licensed in North America by Sentai Filmworks and streamed by Anime Network.
 The opening theme is "Yumeji Labyrinth" (夢路らびりんす) by Labyrinth (Sayaka Harada, Yurika Kubo, Haruka Yoshimura, and Kaede Hondo) while the ending theme is "go to Romance>>>>>" by Luce Twinkle Wink☆.

-Episode list
+Episodes

 Video game

 Characters from the series appear alongside other Manga Time Kirara characters in the 2017 mobile RPG, Kirara Fantasia.